thycotic/ss-docs/events-and-alerts/event-pipelines/index.md

 ##### Step Two: Add Triggers

+>**Important:** The pre-check-in trigger is part of the early release of Secret Server 10.11.
+The general release is not till April 12, 2021 (on-premises version) and April 12, 2021 (cloud version).

-> **Note:** When using the Pre-Check In trigger, we recommend applying a group filter too.
+> **Note:** When using the pre-check-in trigger, we recommend applying a group filter too.
 That trigger is a blocking call prior to secret check in that runs a script or causes the check in to fail with a warning.
 A problem arises when SS does the same check-in process for the system "user" in the background at the end of the checkout interval.
 When the Pre-Check In trigger causes the check in to fail with a warning, the SS background process continues to attempt check in forever, causing SS to disable the pipeline.
 Applying a group filter ensures the trigger does not apply to the system user.

 1. In the **Add Triggers** section, click the **+** button next to the triggers you desire.
 You can also search for a trigger by typing in the search text box.
 The selected triggers appear in the Selected Triggers list.
 Consider the following when selecting triggers: